notSagyo/mantine-tailwind/README.md

 </MantineProvider>;
 ```

-- You'll probably need to set `"allowJs": true` and `"esModuleInterop": true` as shown in this project's `tsconfig.json`
+- You'll probably need to set `"allowJs": true` and `"esModuleInterop": true` as shown in this project's `tsconfig.json` and use at least TypeScript 4.9

 - OPTIONAL - Add the `styles/globals.css` to you project.
 (It's just Tailwind's default file without @tailwind/base)